raviraj0007/Tech-DIgest/README.md

 # Tech-Digest React - Modern Tech News Website

-A responsive, modern tech news website built with React, featuring a clean design with blue/gray palette, smooth animations, and integration with the Dev.to API for real-time tech news.
+A responsive, modern tech news website built with React, featuring a clean design with blue/gray palette, smooth animations, and integration with The Guardian API for real-time tech news.

 ## 🚀 Features